Procurement Negotiation Strategies for Win-Win Outcomes

 With nearly 70% of a company’s revenues going back to its suppliers, even a 1% reduction in costs can increase profits by more than 4%.
 That’s the power of effective negotiation training; that’s the power of RED BEAR.

 Want more proof that RED BEAR’s training gets results?
-For every $1 invested into our workshops, our clients receive, on average, $54 back.
+For every $1 invested in our workshops, our clients receive, on average, $54 back.

 Ready to get started training your team on the same negotiation methodology used by Fortune 500 companies?
 Get in touch with the team today to learn more about your options.